open-xml-templating/docxtemplater/README.md

 - [Image module](https://docxtemplater.com/modules/image/) to add a given image with the syntax: `{%image}`;
 - [Html Module](https://docxtemplater.com/modules/html/) to insert formatted text in a docx document with the syntax `{~html}`;
 - [XLSX Module](https://docxtemplater.com/modules/xlsx) to be able to do templating on Excel files (xlsx extension), also with loops and conditions;
-- [Chart Module](https://docxtemplater.com/modules/chart/) to replace a chart by using data from the JSON object that you give with the syntax `{$chart};
+- [Chart Module](https://docxtemplater.com/modules/chart/) to replace a chart by using data from the JSON object that you give with the syntax `{$chart}`;
 - [Html-Pptx Module](https://docxtemplater.com/modules/html-pptx/) to insert formatted text in a pptx document with the syntax `{~html}`;
-- [Error Location Module](https://docxtemplater.com/modules/error-location) to show the errors in the template with comments inside the template;
+- [Error Location Module](https://docxtemplater.com/modules/error-location) to show the errors in the template using Word comments
 - [Slides Module](https://docxtemplater.com/modules/slides/) to create multiple slides dynamically with the syntax `{:users}`;
 - [Subtemplate Module](https://docxtemplater.com/modules/subtemplate) to include an external docx file inside a given docx file with the syntax `{:include doc}`;
 - [Subsection Module](https://docxtemplater.com/modules/subsection) to include subsections (headers/footers) from an other document with the syntax `{:subsection doc}`;